psavine42/pytorchart/README.md

 1) adding plots on the fly:

     Stat.add_plot()
     Stat.add_meter()
     Stat.update_defintion()

-2) maybe a counter for some plots.
-When each of the values has been filled, plot those values?

-3) Note to self. tooling for a nn.Module for logging weights and debugging

 4) is it worth having modes instead of explicit settings for each logger?
 Probably not ...
 Sine config is declarative as it is, it does not need any utility.